adamz170b9ekl4y/Lisp_Multiples_of_3_or_5/README.md

 "By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms."

 LargestPrimeFactor.lsp
-"What is the largest priem factor of the number 600851475143"
+"What is the largest prime factor of the number 600851475143"